GDI512/void-test/README.md

 ```

 # Building as a subdirectory
-If installing is not an option, simply clone the repository and move it somewhere into the project's source tree.
+If installing is not an option simply clone the repository and move it somewhere into the project's source tree.
 This library defines an alias target (called `void-test::void-test` too) when built as a subdirectory.
 Given this hypothetical project structure:

     external/
     |-void-test/